I basked in the warm glow of friends gathered around an amply-provided

 Pork Bones.
 Rinse.
 Defrost if necessary.

+Water.
 Boil.
 Add salt & pepper.
 Add pork bones.
 Add mushrooms & scallops.
 Add old cucumbers.
 Bring to boil.
 Plonk pot into handy thermal pot (in which the soup keeps cooking all day without the need for a continual fire.)

 With this soup cooked, all that remains to be done is to come home after a busy day, cook steaming hot rice, re-heat soup and serve.
 Voila, home-cooked goodness.
 Slurp.